pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

     )

     ```
-4. Add clicks listener<br>
+4. Add click listener<br>
-At the root of the project, wrap the main widget with PendoActionListener:
+Wrap the main widget with a PendoActionListener in the root of the project:
     ```dart
+    import 'package:pendo_sdk/pendo_sdk.dart';
     Widget build(BuildContext context) {
-    return PendoActionListener( // Use PendoActionListener to track action clicks
+    return PendoActionListener( // Use the PendoActionListener to track action clicks
       child: MaterialApp(
         title: 'Title',
         home: Provider(